janelia-flyem/dvid/README.md

 found in [help constants within packages](https://github.com/janelia-flyem/dvid/blob/master/datatype/labels64/labels64.go#L39) or by visiting the **/api/help**
 HTTP endpoint on a running DVID server.
 We are in the process of figuring out a nice way to document the APIs either through RAML or Swagger.

-See the [DVID Wiki](https://github.com/janelia-flyem/dvid/wiki) for more information including installation and examples of use.